Ian-Emsens/Ian-Emsens.github.io/noshnd.md

 # In Progress

 ## Gurf's Mouth (status: active, T- 10 days)
 The dwarf's mouth is sealed by sovereign glue.
-A faerie at the black market requires rare moonstone and giantswood sap to undo.
+A faerie at the black market requires rare Moonstone Ore and Giantwoods Sap to undo.
 Having arrived at The Amberwoods we found the trees but were stopped by Hammerfist the giant.
 We negotiated **some** vials in exchange for completing Hammerfist's Request.

 ## Gulakkr's Armor (status: forgotten, T- 9 days)